appdotnet/api-spec/content/docs/resources/index.md

 # Resources
-The App.net Stream API is a JSON API.
+The App.net API is a JSON API.

 Guiding principles are: